Gank Your Heart (TV series)

 Gank Your Heart is a 2019 Chinese streaming television series starring Wang Yibo and Wang Zixuan.
 The series is based on the novel Dian Jing Lian Ren by Nanye Lin'er.
 The drama began airing on Mango TV on June 9, 2019.

 Synopsis

-A drama that follows the romance between Ji Xiangkong (Wang Yibo), who's a misunderstood professional gamer as he fulfills his dream of winning the championship, and Qiu Ying (Wang Zixuan), who's a live streamer with ambitions to become a professional commentator.
+A drama, the series follows the romance between Ji Xiangkong (Wang Yibo), a misunderstood professional gamer, as he pursues his dream of winning the championship, and Qiu Ying (Wang Zixuan), a live streamer whose ambition is to become a professional commentator.